MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 ## Create and configure an SQL MI instance

-Before you create a Operations Manager managed instance (preview), you have to create an instance of SQL MI.
+Before you create an Operations Manager managed instance (preview), you have to create an instance of SQL MI.
 For more information, see [Create an Azure SQL Managed Instance](/azure/azure-sql/managed-instance/instance-create-quickstart?view=azuresql&preserve-view=true).

 Below are the recommendations while you create an SQL MI instance:

 - **Resource Group**: Create a new resource group for SQL MI.
 Azure best practices recommend creating a new Resource Group for large Azure resources.
 - **Managed Instance name**: Choose a unique name.
-This name will be used while you create a Operations Manager managed instance (preview) to refer to this SQL MI instance that you are creating.
+This name will be used while you create an Operations Manager managed instance (preview) to refer to this SQL MI instance that you are creating.
 - **Region**: Choose the region that is close to you.
 There is no strict requirement on Region for the instance but the closest region is recommended for latency purposes.
 - **Compute+Storage**: The default number of cores is General Purpose (Gen5) eight cores.
 This will suffice for the Operations Manager managed instance (preview).
 - **Authentication Method**: You can select **SQL Authentication**.
 In the credentials, enter the credentials you would like to access the SQL MI instance with.
 These credentials don't refer to any that you have created so far.